 - 1. Completed online International Graduate Application for Admission. - 2.
 Official transcripts from all schools previously attended (university level only.) a.
 If not in English, transcripts must be translated into English by an official translation service. - Transcript evaluation by a recognized, expert service or qualified AUM individual(s) in the field of foreign credential evaluations and international admissions.
 Exceptions: - Students enrolling in programs included in a contract between AUM and a foreign government/ institution, education agency/company, and/or U.S. military organization. - International students who have a bachelor's or master's degree from an accredited U.S. college or university. - 4.
 Satisfactory completion of any one of the following as evidence of English proficiency: - a.
 The Test of English as a Foreign Language (TOEFL).
 The minimum acceptable score for admission is 500 for paper-based testing (including the Auburn or AUM Institutional TOEFL) or 61 for Internetbased testing.
 The TOEFL results should be sent directly to the Office of Global Initiatives by the testing agency and must not be more than 2 years old. - b.
 The International English Language Testing System (IELTS).
 The minimum acceptable score for admission is 5.5.
 IELTS results must not be more than 2 years old. - c.
 The Pearson Test of English (PTE).
 The minimum acceptable score for admission is 44.
 PTE results should be sent directly to the Office of Global Initiatives by the testing agency and must not be more than 2 years old. - d.
 Cambridge English Exams (Preliminary, First, Advanced, Proficient, Business Preliminary, Business Vantage, and Business Higher).
 The minimum acceptable score for admission is CEFR Level B2.
 Test results should be sent directly to the Office of Global Initiatives by the testing agency and must not be more than 2 years old. - e.
+Duolingo English Proficiency Test scores.
+The minimum acceptable score for admission is 100 and must not be more than 2 years old. - f.
 International Test of English Proficiency (iTEP).
 The minimum score for admission is 3.7.
-The test results must not be more than 2 years old. - f.
+The test results must not be more than 2 years old. - g.
 The Scholastic Aptitude Test (SAT).
-The minimum acceptable score for admission is a composite score of 860 (Critical Reading and Mathematics only) with a minimum sub-score of 450 on the Critical Reading section. - g.
+The minimum acceptable score for admission is a composite score of 860 (Critical Reading and Mathematics only) with a minimum sub-score of 450 on the Critical Reading section. - h.
 The American College Testing Program (ACT).
-The minimum acceptable score for admission is a composite score of 18 with a minimum sub-score of 18 on the English section. - h.
-Completion of Auburn University at Montgomery English as a Second Language (ESL) program along with certification by the director of the ESL program that the student has achieved sufficient English proficiency for college level academic courses. - i.
-Certificate of Completion of ELS Language Centers' Level 112 Intensive English Program. - j.
+The minimum acceptable score for admission is a composite score of 18 with a minimum sub-score of 18 on the English section. - i.
+Completion of Auburn University at Montgomery English as a Second Language (ESL) program along with certification by the director of the ESL program that the student has achieved sufficient English proficiency for college level academic courses. - j.
+Certificate of Completion of ELS Language Centers' Level 112 Intensive English Program. - k.
 Completion of AUGlobal's GLOB0310 course at Auburn University.
 A minimum grade of C is required.
 Exceptions: